Viodele/commissions-calculator/README.md

 ## Commissions Calculator

 ### Setup
-To be able to use exchangeratesapi.io as currency rates provider add your security token before launching a container
+To be able to use exchangeratesapi.io as a currency rates provider add your security token before launching a container:
 ```shell
 echo PROVIDER_API_ACCESS_KEY=your_security_code >> .env
 ```